melonproject-archive/documentation/chapters/factory.md

 This public state variable mapping maps an address to an address, creating a relationship of manager to `hub`.
 &nbsp;

-`mapping (address => Components) public managersToComponents`
+`mapping (address => Hub.Routes) public managersToRoutes`

-This public state variable mapping maps an address to `Components` struct, creating a relationship of manager to `Components`.
+This public state variable mapping maps an address to a `Routes` struct, creating a relationship of manager to `Routes`.
 &nbsp;

 `mapping (address => Settings) public managersToSettings`